ninahonyango/Packet-Capture-Analysis/README.md

 #### 2.2 Testing the Correct Network Interface in Wireshark.

-After launching Wireshark and selecting the correct network interface, I tested the network interface chosen by pinging Metaspoiltable target IP in Kali terminal:
+After launching Wireshark, selecting the correct network interface and starting the packet capture, I tested the network interface chosen by pinging Metaspoiltable target IP in Kali terminal:

 ```
 ping 192.168.56.102
 ```

+As shown below:

 ![Screenshot on Testing the Network Interface Selected](images/testWireshark.png) *Screenshot on testing the network interface `eth0` selected.*